Almost indiscernible sequences and convergence of canonical bases

 In particular, we prove a useful criterion for SFB under the assumption of $\aleph_0$-categoricity. \begin{thm*} A stable theory $T$ is $\aleph_0$-categorical and SFB if and only if the theory $T_P$ of lovely pairs of models of $T$ (as per Poizat \cite{Poizat:Paires}) is $\aleph_0$-categorical. \end{thm*} It follows easily that several familiar continuous theories, such as those of Hilbert spaces, probability algebras and random variable spaces, are SFB.
-On the other hand, it also follows from this theorem that the theory of atomless $L_p$ Banach lattices is not SFB, contrary to the situation in classical logic where every $\aleph_0$-categorical, $\aleph_0$-stable theory is SFB (Zilber's Theorem).
-On the other hand, we do prove that the theory of beautiful pairs of $L_p$ lattices is $\aleph_0$-categorical up to perturbation of the predicate defining the smaller structure.
-By analogy, one may say that the theory of $L_p$ lattices is SFB up to perturbation.
-It is natural to ask whether every $\aleph_0$-stable, $\aleph_0$-categorical theory is SFB up to perturbation, and even to conjecture that this is always the case.

-In \fref{sec:BR} we go back to the article of Berkes \& Rosenthal.
-This is where we establish a correspondence between probability theoretic notions and their model theoretic counterparts in the theory $ARV$, as alluded to above, using the fact that $ARV$ is SFB.
-Under this translation, we prove several of Berkes and Rosenthal's results, including their main theorem, as special cases of model theoretic facts.